-Phased array antennas rely on microprocessor technology and software algorithms for combining signals received by numerous element antennas.
+Phased array antennas rely on microprocessor technology and software algorithms for combining signals received by numerous antenna elements .
 In most cases, each antenna “panel” is populated with a collection of independent “patch” antennas and corresponding beam forming microchips.
 Think of it like one big antenna made up of multiple smaller antennas whose data must be processed and combined.

 How it works: power and performance:

-A phased array antenna requires “phase shifters” to adjust the phase and/or amplitude of each element antenna.
+An active phased array antenna requires “phase shifters” and amplifiers to adjust the phase and/or amplitude of each antenna element .
 In most phased array antennas, power amplifiers are combined with phase shifters to compensate for loss in active phase shifting, which leads to greater power consumption by the antenna.

 Because of this, manufacturers must minimize the number of elements used, which leads to increased beam width in one or more dimensions and reduced scanning ability.
 Mechanical positioners are frequently used with phased arrays to spin panels into position, obtain full coverage with limited scanning and ensures the beam doesn’t interfere with other satellites.

-Kymeta’s antenna is capable of software-controlled/switchable polarization, which isn’t defined by the element polarization (as seen in phased array), but rather a software-generated radiation pattern.
-Kymeta’s software can easily turn elements off and on depending on the holographic equation.
+Kymeta’s antenna is capable of software-controlled/dynamically-switchable polarization, which isn’t defined by the element polarization (as seen in phased array), but rather a software-generated radiation pattern..

 The mTenna technology doesn’t have power amplifiers that create excess heat, and therefore doesn’t require a cooling system like traditional phased arrays.
 This means the antenna consumes only a few hundred watts of power – as opposed to phased array antennas of equivalent size that typically consume more than a thousand watts.